-Before you set up the machine, read and understand the Hydraulic System Operation Safety on page 22.
+Before you set up the machine, read and understand the Hydraulic System Operation Safety on page 23.
 The machine hydraulic hoses must be connected to the tractor's rear remote hydraulic system.

-- Connect the machine to a tractor.
-See Connect the Machine to a Tractor on page 24. - 2.
+- 1. Connect the machine to a tractor.
+See Connect the Machine to a Tractor on page 25. - 2.
 Select a work site and set up a safe work area.
 For more information, see Work Site on page 11. - 3.
-Stop the tractor engine, apply the parking brake, remove the key and keep it with you.
+Stop the tractor engine, apply the parking brake, remove the key and keep it with you. - 4.
+Do one of the following: - If you want to split wood in the horizontal position, the machine setup is complete. - If you want to split wood in the vertical position, change the split bed position.
+For instructions, see Move the Split Red to the Vertical - For instructions, see Move the Split Bed to the Vertical Position on page 27.